 The first part of this section describes how OSM data primitives are displayed in QGIS vector layers.
-As written above, OSM data consist of Nodes, Ways and Relations.
-In QGIS they are displayed in three different layer types: Point layer, Line layer and Polygon layer.
-It's not possible to remove any of these layers and work with the other ones.
+As previously mentioned, OSM data consists of Nodes, Ways and Relations.
+In QGIS, they are displayed in three different layer types: Point layer, Line layer and Polygon layer.
+It is not possible to remove any of these layers and work with the other ones.